 Saturday: Linares-Baeza and Ubeda

-Cordoba Roman and Moorish architecture.
-Reales Alcazares, built in 1328, and the incredibly beautiful Mosque / Cathedral of the Juderia.
+Cordoba is a fusion of Roman, Moorish and Renaissance architecture.
+Of particular value are Reales Alcazares, built in 1328, and the incredibly beautiful Mosque / Cathedral of the Juderia.

 Final destination, Seville.
 Journey ends: 17:00hrs approx.